Morocco: North Africa in a Nutshell - Birding Tour

 Day 3: Tagdilt Track to Erg Chebbi Dunes

 The Tagdilt Track crosses a vast expanse of desert and offers the best chances at some of the trickier desert birds like Thick-billed and Temminck’s Larks, and Red-rumped Wheatear.
-This is one of the best and most famous birding sites in all of Morocco, with other possibilities, including Black-bellied and Pin-tailed Sandgrouse, and Long-legged Buzzard.
+This is one of the most famous birding sites in all of Morocco, with other possibilities, including Black-bellied Sandgrouse, Cream-colored Courser, and Long-legged Buzzard.
 These local raptors may well be augmented by migrating birds of a variety of species.
 After our morning on the Tagdilt, we’ll head east and south to the true Saharan habitats of the Erg Chebbi Dunes area.
+We'll stop along the way to look for the handsome Mourning "Maghreb" Wheatear and hulking Pharaoh Eagle Owl, and a visit to the scenic Todra Gorge will give us a chance to see Tristram's Warbler.
 We’ll sleep at the edge of a monumental system of reddish Saharan dunes, a beautiful and stereotypical desert landscape.

 Day 4: Erg Chebbi Area

 We have a full day to explore the Erg Chebbi dunes and surrounding gravel plains and palm oases.
 This is the best area to search for many Saharan specialties and northwestern Africa endemics.
-Our long list of targets will include Pin-tailed and Spotted Sandgrouse, Cream-coloured Courser, several larks like Greater Hoopoe and Bar-tailed, African Desert Warbler, Fulvous Babbler, and the ghostly desert-adapted Desert Sparrow.
+Our long list of targets will include Crowned and Spotted Sandgrouse, several larks like Greater Hoopoe and Bar-tailed, African Desert Warbler, Fulvous Chatterer, and the ghostly desert-adapted Desert Sparrow.
 Sometimes, with the assistance of local nomadic people, we manage to locate the incredibly cryptic Egyptian Nightjar during the day.
-We will also seek out the big and handsome Pharaoh Eagle-Owl on the cliffs where it roosts and nests.
-Possible raptors include Lanner and a variety of migrants.
+Possible raptors include Lanner Falcon and a variety of migrants.
 By the time the day is done, we hope to have seen the vast majority of the area’s specialties, and to have truly experienced this beautiful corner of the endless vastness of the Sahara Desert.

 Day 6: Ouarzazate to Agadir

 On this day we’ll be driving west through the Sous Valley to Agadir on the coast of Morocco, where we’ll spend the next three nights.
 Along the way, we’ll look for species like Black-shouldered Kite and Western Orphean Warbler.
 We hope to have enough time for a late afternoon visit to the Oued Sous after arriving in Agadir.
 This coastal site features a bounty of shorebirds, waders, gulls, and terns, and is likely to feature a frenzy of new additions to the trip list!
-The night will be spent in Agadir, a large, modern, coastal city on the shores of the Atlantic Ocean.
-Two nights will be spent in this absorbing Moroccan city.
+Two nights will be spent in Agadir, a large, modern, coastal city on the shores of the Atlantic Ocean.

 Day 7: Sous Massa National Park